Sumanttiwari732/Biomedproject/Readme.md

 ## 19. Notes

-The trained model archive reproduces the cropped LOCO workflow used in this project.
+The trained model archive may reproduce the cropped LOCO workflow used in this project.
 The cropped workflow uses the ground-truth mask to crop the tumor region before training and testing.
 This is useful for controlled analysis but should not be treated as strict deployment inference.

 For future strict external testing, use full-image inference with:

 ```bash
 --crop_mode none
 ```

+The full seven-center pipeline includes USZ.
+If the existing trained model archive does not contain a USZ LOCO model, train `Dataset007_clean_raw_LOCO_USZ` before including USZ in model-performance statistics.

 ---